-Why, you might ask, was this mountain theme park based on something that would be more historically accurate in the actual West?
+Why you might ask, was this mountain theme park based on something that would be more historically accurate in the actual West?
 It was the times.
 It’s nearly impossible to overstate the degree to which mid-20th century Americans loved the old West.
-A massive amount of popular culture was devoted to the subject and tourist attractions from Florida to New York tried to cash in.
+A massive amount of popular culture was devoted to the subject.
+As a result, tourist attractions from Florida to New York tried to cash in.

 In short, the money was in Cowboys and Indians and if that’s what the paying customers wanted, that’s what they got.

-Coburn sold the park in 1973 and bought it back in 1986.
+Coburn sold the park in the early 1970s and bought it back in 1986.
 By the late ’80s was in serious decline as the draw of the Wild West had waned years before.

-Several attempts to spice things up with new rides and attractions, including the famous Red Devil Roller Coaster, but none of them proved to be enough.
+Several attempts to spice things up with new rides and attractions including the famous Red Devil Roller Coaster.
+However, none of it proved to be enough.

 What happened to Maggie Valley’s Ghost Town in the Sky?

-The park’s Wikipedia entry claims a failure of management and a lack of maintenance ultimately doomed the park, but I’m not sure that’s correct.
+The park’s Wikipedia entry claims a failure of management and a lack of maintenance ultimately led to the closure of the park.
+An important issue was the lack of an evacuation route.
+However, I’m not sure that’s all of this story.
 I think the Ghost Town was doomed the moment they decided to build it on top of the mountain.

-Sure, the spot was fine for the ‘60s and 70s when tourists were content with carnival rides and old west shootouts.
-But as Silver Dollar City morphed into Dollywood on the Tennessee side of the park, the logistics of keeping up were too much, especially as code regulations became more stringent.
+Sure, the spot was fine for the ‘60s and 70s.
+Tourists were content with carnival rides and old west shootouts.
+But as Silver Dollar City morphed into Dollywood on the Tennessee side of the park, the logistics of keeping up were too much.
+Especially so as code regulations became more stringent.

-By the late ’90s many of the rides were either frequently shut down or all but closed.
+By the late ’90s many of the rides were frequently shut down due to mechanical issues.
+In fact, some rides closed.
 Attendance fell off.
 The money to maintain the park dried up.

-It didn’t help that the park in Maggie Valley was competing with Pigeon Forge and Gatlinburg.
+It didn’t help that the park in Maggie Valley, near the lovely Blue Ridge Parkway, was competing with Pigeon Forge and Gatlinburg.